+Christian funerals are bespoke services, tailored to meet the needs of the Christian faith.
 Christians believe that when someone passes away, it is the end of their life on Earth and they are subsequently judged by God.

-What happens at a Catholic funeral?
+What happens at Catholic funerals?

 Traditionally, the Catholic Church has preferred its members to choose burial, however, cremation is allowed.
 If a loved one is cremated, their ashes should not be scattered or kept in an urn at home.
 Instead, the ashes should be buried in a respectful manner.

 The Vigil allows family and friends to gather and celebrate the life of the deceased before the actual funeral service.
 It may take place in the deceased’s home, church or your local funeral home, with prayers and songs offered during this time.